guardian/commercial/README.md

 There are 2 main parts to this repo:
 - The commercial bundle itself, which is a set of javascript files that is loaded on all pages on theguardian.com.
-- Some modules that are imported used by other parts of the Guardian codebase, such as DCR.
+- Some modules that are used by other parts of the Guardian codebase, such as DCR.
 This is published as a package to npm, `@guardian/commercial`.

 The exported modules are in `src/core`, everything else is part of the commercial bundle.